state-alchemists/zrb/docs/concepts/tasks/python-task.md

 # Task parameters

-Please refer to [common task parameters](./README.md#common-task-parameters) as well.
+Every [common task parameters](./README.md#common-task-parameters) are applicable here.
+Additionally, a `Task` has some specific parameters.

 ## `checkers`